Easter Tuesday: Great Britain

 Although Easter Tuesday is not a holiday in Great Britain, a proposal for a five-term academic year with fixed term lengths would see Easter Tuesday become a school holiday as an extension to the Easter weekend (a mini-break within the fourth term).

 Northern Ireland

 In Northern Ireland Easter Tuesday is not an official government and public bank holiday.
+However, public transport operates a holiday timetable on this day.

 Republic of Cyprus

 In Cyprus, Easter Tuesday is an official bank holiday.